Lit Crit Femsplainers

 I have written elsewhere in this blog about the overrepresentation of female English Literature Graduates, from Oxbridge in particular, in our media.
 Most of these journalists have pronounced feminist leanings.
 See The Feminist Glass Escalator, Laura Bates and the axis of radicalisation.
 For an amusing account of how that degree can lead to radicalisation of the more gullible, see this conversation between Helen Pluckrose and Andrew Doyle.
 For a more detailed critique of the Literary Theory courses that may have coloured the thinking of these journalists, see The Stifling Uniformity of Literary Theory in Quillette.

-Below is an incomplete list list of English Literature graduates working for our daily press that was compiled on an ad hoc basis by researching journalists as their names cropped up.
+Below is an incomplete but growing list of English Literature graduates working for our daily press that was compiled on an ad hoc basis by researching journalists as their names cropped up.
 I expect the list to continue growing over time.
 The newspaper affiliations I have given simply reflect where I saw an article that piqued my interest.
 In many cases these are freelance journalists pursuing what must be an insecure and precarious freelance existence.

 NameNewspaper*SchoolUniversitySubject